Art & Design

 Implementation

-Pupils are engaged in the subject by means of knowledgeable staff, exciting, interesting planning and creative delivering of lessons differentiated to each pupils’ skills, knowledge and needs.
+Pupils are engaged in the subject by means of knowledgeable staff, exciting, interesting planning and creative delivery of lessons differentiated by each pupil's skills, knowledge and needs.
 The art room is a nurturing, productive and creative environment which encourages engagement and productiveness.
 Pupils are provided with the tools to enable them to complete tasks and activities as independently as possible, and they are encouraged to make informed choices about the development of their creative work.
-Pupils are given frequent opportunities to explore a range of media, techniques and processes and are actively encouraged to learn from failures and successes within this area therefore developing their resilience and reflective learning ability.
+Pupils are given frequent opportunities to explore a range of media, techniques and processes and are actively encouraged to learn from failures and successes within this area, therefore developing their resilience and reflective learning ability.
 Pupils are actively encouraged to develop their own personal style, take risks and express themselves through the medium of art.

 Impact

-Pupils are assessed according to PRISUM and the current GCSE art and design grading system.
+Pupils are assessed according to the progress tracker and the current GCSE art and design grading system.
 Feedback is given regularly through means of verbal and written feedback that praises the positives and makes suggestions for areas to develop.
-Pupils are given feedback for their effort and behaviour within class as this impacts on learning and progression.
-Opportunities are provided for pupils to self and peer assess work on a regular basis.
+Pupils are given feedback on their efforts and behaviour within class as this impacts on learning and progression.
+Opportunities are provided for pupils to self and peer-assess work on a regular basis.
 In depth assessment and feedback of work is completed at the end of every topic for KS3 or every 6 weeks and this breaks down the areas of assessment to:

 KS4 pupils are assessed against the AQA Art and Design assessment criteria.